Ireneruru/GalaxyGAN_python/README.md

 ### Tools

-There are still some other codes used as tools, such as plot.py、test.py, visualize.py.
+There are still some other codes in tools: plot.py, test.py, visualize.py etc.

 To highlight, the train.py has tested the data in the test dataset after saving a model.
-If you want to test some other data, you can run the test.py.
+If you want to test other data, you can run the test.py.
-However, remember there are some constants in test.py you need to modify.
+Remember there are some constants in test.py you need to modify.

 ##Acknowledge